Example Strategies to Increase Sales in Ecommerce D2C Stores

 3. Give Consumers Consistency

-Nowadays, offering a great online DTC store is not enough.
-A survey by the New Jersey Institute of Technology found 90% of consumers expect a consistent brand experience at every touchpoint, both online and offline.
-And they want that consistency before, during, and after purchase.
-The tricky thing with all these touchpoints though, which can be anything from a billboard to a highly targeted email, is that consumers almost never interact with them in a linear sequence.
+Nowadays offering a great online D2C store is not enough.
+A survey by the New Jersey Institute of Technology found 90% of consumers expect a consistent brand experience at every touchpoint both online and offline.
+And they want that consistency before during and after purchase.
+The tricky thing with all these touchpoints though which can be anything from a billboard to a highly targeted email is that consumers almost never interact with them in a linear sequence.
 Some may encounter your billboard first others your website following a Google search.
 For some a tweet might be their first touchpoint.
 Others may just walk into your bricks and mortar store.
 And so on.
 Touchpoints occur from the moment a customer finds out about your brand through to the decision to buy and beyond.
 So it's vitally important to take an inventory of all your brand's touchpoints and ensure consistency throughout.
 For when customers encounter your brand touchpoints they don't see the marketing department the customer support canter or the sale team etc. as separate entities.
 They simply see one brand.
 When taking an inventory of touchpoints include:

 The pre-purchase touchpoints (e.g. advertising and social media)

-- The during-purchase touchpoints (e.g. your website, retailer product pages and print catalogue)
+The during-purchase touchpoints (e.g. your website retailer product pages and print catalogue)

-4. Regard The Rise Of ROBO
+4. Regard The Rise Of ROBO and D2C

-The ROBO trend (research online, buy offline) is still on the rise.
-Indeed, according to a recent report by Bazaarvoice that researched consumer behaviour for over 30 leading retailers across hundreds of brands and categories, 45% of brick-and-mortar buyers read online reviews before buying.
-Furthermore, 82% of smartphone users research products on their phones when they're about to buy in a store.
+The ROBO trend (research online buy offline) is still on the rise.
+Indeed according to a recent report by Bazaar voice that researched consumer behavior's for over 30 leading retailers across hundreds of brands and categories 45% of brick-and-mortar buyers read online reviews before buying.
+Furthermore 82% of smartphone users research products on their phones when they're about to buy in a store.
 The biggest ROBO product categories are:

-- Health, beauty and fitness (58%)
+Health beauty and fitness (58%)

 Toys and games (53%)

 Baby merchandise (36%)

 And this is why there is a resurgence in bricks and mortar stores.
-Take eyewear brand Warby Parker, who started online in 2010, began opening bricks and mortar stores in 2013, and now operate in 20 stores across the US.
-According to their co-founder and co-CEO, Dave Gilboa, while the physical stores are successful in their own right, the brand has also noticed a "halo effect" where they act as a brand awareness generator, website traffic driver, and eCommerce sales accelerator.
-They found that many consumers enjoy testing more tactile products like their glasses in-store, but ultimately buy online.
+Take eyewear brand Warby Parker who started online in 2010 began opening bricks and mortar stores in 2013 and now operate in 20 stores across the US.
+According to their co-founder and co-CEO Dave Gilboa while the physical stores are successful in their own right the brand has also noticed a "halo effect" where they act as a brand awareness generator website traffic driver and eCommerce sales accelerator.
+They found that many consumers enjoy testing more tactile products like their glasses in-store but ultimately buy online.
 And Warby Parker is only one of a growing number of eCommerce players trying traditional retail after starting life online.

-More and more online-first companies (including Amazon, Bonobos, Birchbox, and Casper) are discovering that by launching a physical presence, they're better able to market their wares, forge closer customer relations, and yes, boost online traffic and sales.
+More and more online-first companies (including Amazon Bonobos Birchbox and Casper) are discovering that by launching a physical presence they're better able to market their wares forge closer customer relations and yes boost online traffic and sales.